kdomi20/Part-II---User-requirements-and-application-specifications/README.md

-Development model: We are using waterfall model due to it being the simplest way to organize the project in a step by step fashion and give proper documentation.
+Development model: In this project we will use the reuse model and we will integrate existing components from Bootstrap and other websites.

 User requirements: